Frequently Asked Questions

 CTE College Credit is designed to give high school students a head start on their college pathway and save them money!

-• The college credit earned is FREE.
+• The college classes earned are FREE.

 Articulated CTE Programs at CSN -This tool identifies the CTE programs approved for college credit, the college credit that will be awarded, and the CSN certificate and/or degree pathway that the college credits lead into.